 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Montana Marijuana Laws: Related Resources

 Sometimes it's hard see through the haze of ever-changing laws relating to marijuana.
 However, the consequences of getting it wrong could be significant for you and your loved ones.
-If you have questions or need someone to advocate on your behalf, there are qualified criminal defense attorneys in your area.
-Reach out to one today for a free initial review of your case.
+If you have questions or need someone to advocate on your behalf, there are qualified Montana criminal defense attorneys in your area.

 Contact a qualified attorney.